MK-986123/MOD-BIOS-ROG-STRIX-Z790-A-GAMING-WIFI-D4-ASUS-0812/README.md

-This is a straightforward process, but it is important to understand that you are working with **low-level firmware**.[/color]
+This is a straightforward process, but it is important to understand that you are working with **low-level firmware**.
-Improper flashing always carries risk.[/color]
+Improper flashing always carries risk.

 * The ASUS ROG STRIX Z790 series supports **USB BIOS FlashBack**, giving you a reliable recovery path.